AdobeDocs/graphql-mesh-gateway/src/pages/gateway/developer-tools.md

 ## Initiate a local environment

-A local development environment for API Mesh for Adobe Developer App Builder allows you to run a local version for development and testing purposes.
+A local development environment for API Mesh allows you to run a local version for development and testing purposes.

 The [`aio api-mesh:init` command](./command-reference.md#aio-api-meshinit) allows you to build a local development environment at the specified location.